 It’s not unusual to see companies using the same firm to provide multiple kinds of accounting and tax services, especially for emerging and fast-growing companies.
 However, it is important to be aware of the challenges that may arise in this situation and understand why it may be beneficial to use different firms for your auditing and mobility tax needs.

 By understanding your specific needs and the service limitations that can exist for audit firms, your organization will be in a better position to assess and select a vendor that will provide the experience needed for your mobility program and employees.

 When it comes to payroll reporting and withholding for equity compensation, companies don't always realize they may be non-compliant if they have a mobile workforce.
 These companies may be unaware of the rules in the various jurisdictions their employees have worked, and they may not have processes in place to allow for the tracking of employees.
 For these reasons, the payroll reporting and withholding, related to equity income, may be handled as if the individual had only worked in one location.
 However, this approach is often not appropriate for mobile employees working in multiple locations since reporting and withholding rules can vary for each jurisdiction.

 For many companies, the new workforce norm has shifted to virtual and remote employees.
 However, for several businesses, there remains a need to have employees working in-person on multiple projects across the country or around the world.
 Business travel, while still not up to pre-pandemic levels, is making its way back as a standard way of working.

-In today's workforce, it is common to have employees working on multiple projects across the country or around the world.
-While permanent and long-term assignments are generally managed through a defined HR function, managing short-term business travel tends to be a bit more challenging.
-Actively managing short-term business travel can greatly reduce risk for your organization and business travelers.
-Thus, developing a structure to oversee this area is imperative.
+While typical mobile workforce structures such as permanent and long-term assignments are generally managed through a defined HR or mobility function, management of short-term business travel tends to be less defined.
+Yet, understanding and actively managing the tax risks of short-term business travelers can greatly reduce costs and a variety of risks for both your organization and business travelers.
+Therefore, developing a structure to oversee this area is imperative.